YXalix/excel-mcp-server/README.md

 - 🔧 **Sheet Management**: Copy, rename, delete worksheets with ease
 - 🔌 **Triple transport support**: stdio, SSE (deprecated), and streamable HTTP
 - 🌐 **Remote & Local**: Works both locally and as a remote service
+- 🔄 **Proxy mode**: Supports dynamic spawning of stdio processes for each client

 ## Usage

-The server supports three transport methods:
+The server supports multiple transport methods:

 ### 1. Stdio Transport (for local use)